openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 superseded-by:
 ---

-# Enable Baremetal on other Platforms to support ZTP
+# Enable baremetal on other Platforms to support centralized host management

 ## Release Signoff Checklist